mneedham/neo4j-importer/README.md

 cd ~/neo4j-importer
 ````

-3. Create a file names [nodes.csv](examples/nodes.csv) which contains some nodes that you want to import.
+3. Create a file names [nodes.csv](examples/nodes.csv) which contains the nodes that you want to import.
 The file should contain a header listing the node's fields.
 One of those fields *must* be called 'id' and is used to identify the node.

 e.g.